cs3110/textbook/src/chapters/correctness/proving_correctness.md

 we allow `(fun x -> x) = (fun y -> y)`, even though OCaml's operator would raise an exception and refuse to compare functions.

-We're also going to restrict ourselves to expressions that are well typed, pure (meaning they have no side effects), and total (meaning they don't have exceptions or infinite loops).
+We're also going to restrict ourselves to expressions that are well-typed, pure (meaning they have no side effects), and total (meaning they don't have exceptions or infinite loops).